scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 A dull sheen covers your body, hiding your presence.
 Target up to 5 creatures and make a spellcasting roll, adding 1 Terrible die for every creature targeted.
 On success you are concealed for the duration.
 Strangers passing you on the street have trouble remembering you, not being able to recall details such as race, gender, or appearance.
-As long as you are undetected by a creature, you gain 1 superior die for all stealth checks against that creature, adding a superior die for every crit rolled.
+As long as you are undetected by a creature, you gain 1 superior die for all stealth checks against that creature, adding a superior die for every critical rolled.
 Concealment ends after taking a hostile action against another creature.

 Add a proficiency die for every level above 1st.